batuhanbilge/Welcome/README.md

 # Hi there! 👋

-I'm a daytime Data Analyst at Jollify Games and a nocturnal Content Creator.
-I'm passionate about elevating businesses with concise data insights and compelling narratives.
+I'm a Data Analyst at Jollify Games and a nocturnal Content Creator.

 ## Technical Skills & Tools 💻
 - Python